Frequently Asked Questions

 Do I have to pre-pay?

 No. You may pay when you register, but you don’t need to pay until you arrive at the site, with cash, check or credit card.
-If you pre-pay and do not attend your scheduled session, your money will be refunded in full or applied to a future date of your choice.
+Your registration secures your place in the session.

 What if it is raining/snowing the day of my session?